Katie Allen (politician)

-Katrina Jane Allen (born 24 February 1966) is an Australian politician and former medical researcher who was a member of the House of Representatives from 2019 until 2022.
-She is a member of the Liberal Party and represented the Division of Higgins in Victoria.
+Katrina Jane Allen (24 February 1966 – 23 December 2025) was an Australian medical researcher and politician.
+She was a member of the House of Representatives from 2019 to 2022, representing the seat of Higgins in Victoria for the Liberal Party.
+Prior to her political career she was a paediatric allergist and gastroenterologist at the Royal Children's Hospital in Melbourne and served as director of the Centre of Food and Allergy Research at the Murdoch Children's Research Institute.

 Early life

-Allen grew up in country New South Wales and went to boarding school at Melbourne Girls Grammar.
+Allen was born on 24 February 1966 in Albury, New South Wales.
+She grew up in country New South Wales and went to boarding school at Melbourne Girls Grammar.

-Her father was born on Ocean Island in the British colony of Gilbert and Ellice Islands (present-day Kiribati).
+Allen's father was born on Ocean Island in the British colony of Gilbert and Ellice Islands (present-day Kiribati).
 She held British citizenship by descent until March 2019 when she renounced it to run for parliament.

-Her mother was secretary of the Albury branch of the Liberal party.
-Her mother's side of the family are one of the most prominent winemaking families in Australia, with six generations making wine in Rutherglen.
-Allen's uncle is Mick Morris.
+Her mother was the secretary of the Albury branch of the Liberal Party.
+Her mother's side of the family are one of the most prominent winemaking families in Australia, with six generations making wine in the Rutherglen region.

 Allen studied medicine at Monash University, also undertaking research at the University of Cambridge, and subsequently trained as a doctor at the Alfred Hospital.
-She completed a Ph.D. at the University of Melbourne in 2002.
-Her doctoral thesis, titled "Liver cell transplantation using a mouse model of Wilson's disease", was on the use of liver cell transplantation to treat Wilson's disease.
+She completed a PhD degree at the University of Melbourne in 2002.
+Her doctoral thesis, Liver cell transplantation using a mouse model of Wilson's disease, was on the use of liver cell transplantation to treat Wilson's disease.

-Allen was one of eleven MPs in the 46th Parliament of Australia to hold a PhD, the others being Jim Chalmers, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.
+Allen was one of eleven MPs in the 46th Parliament of Australia to hold a PhD degree, the others being Jim Chalmers, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.